gnappo1/phase-0-module-4-statements-practice/README.md

     - Example sentence: `"The number 4 is even."`, with the current number in place of 4.
 - Open the test file test/statements.test.js to see the expected results for the `result5` variable.

+## Tips

+- **Read the Instructions Carefully**: Pay close attention to the instructions provided in each problem statement.
+- **Check for Mistakes**: Look for intentional mistakes in the code and think critically about how to fix them.
+- **Use Documentation**: If you're unsure about any JavaScript syntax or concepts, refer to the MDN Web Docs or other reliable sources for clarification.
+- **Test Your Code**: Run the tests frequently to verify your solutions and track your progress.

 ## Resources